phoenixspokespeople/phoenixspokespeople.github.io/contact.md

 ## Join our mailing list

-We'll send you [a few emails per month](http://psp.bike/newsletter), keeping you up to date with:
+We'll send you [a monthly newsletter](http://psp.bike/newsletter), keeping you up to date with:

 * Bike related events and group rides
+* City plans, and what you can do to help support biking
 * Local bike friendly businesses (and perhaps some special deals)
-* City plans, and what you can do to help support biking

 {% include mailchimp-signup.html %}